School Science Lessons

 Vanilla lily, (Arthropodium milleflorum), rock lily, pale vanilla lilly, Australian native food, Liliaceae

-Arthropodium, Daleys Fruit Tree Nursery
+Arthropodium, Daleys Fruit Trees

 Chocolate lily, (Arthropodium strictum), grassy-leafed lily, to 0.8 m, shade tolerant, chocolate-scented mauve flowers, edible underground tubers eaten raw or roasted, Australian native food, Liliaceae